codeboxrcodehub/comforthrmdocs/docs/comfortresume/user-guide/general.md

 - **assets/**: Contains CSS, JavaScript, and vendor files.
 - **includes/**: Contains core PHP files for the plugin, including API routes, controllers, helpers, models, and main plugin classes.
 - **templates/**: Contains template files for the plugin's frontend and admin views.
-- **resume.php**: The main plugin file that initializes the plugin.
+- **comfortresume.php**: The main plugin file that initializes the plugin.

 ### ComfortResume